Bachelor Honours Degree - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 8. Calculation of the honours classification

-8.2 If no specific formula was identified under 8.1, then the following standard formula will be used:
+8.1.2 When no specific formula was identified, then the following standard formula is used:

 The final percentage mark achieved for each course is multiplied by the unit value for that course.
-These marks are totalled for all courses (including the research project) and then divided by the total course unit value for the courses undertaken within the End-on Honours or an Embedded Honours (Differentiated Pathway) (96 units).
+These marks are totalled for all courses (including the research project) and then divided by the total course unit value for the courses undertaken within the End-on Honours.

 Example: